Multi-Sport Games

 GOALS

-The 2024 Saskatchewan Summer Games are coming to Lloydminster.
+The 2024 Saskatchewan Summer Games were hosted by the city of Lloydminster.

-The golf event will take place at the Lloydminster Golf & Curling Centre from July 21 to 24.
+The golf event took place at the Lloydminster Golf & Curling Centre from July 21 to 24.

 The 2022 Canada Summer Games were held the Niagara region of Ontario.